 Or another option to borrow a tent from friends or family!

 What size tent?

 So how many ‘men’ (or women) in your tent?
 1-man tent, 2-man tent, 3-man tent or more.
-The number relates to how many people can sleep in the tent.
+The number relates to how many people can sleep in a tent.
 It does NOT factor in your belongings.

 For my wild camping trips, I have a 2-man tent (Vango Banshee 200 – pictured above).
 This allows enough room for me to sleep, plus my rucksack and there’s even a mini porch area to keep muddy boots and cooking equipment.

 If you want to try out sleeping under the stars a great option is to try out one of the many camping pods or yurts that are now available at some campsites in the UK.

 Camping pods now range from full-on luxury.